Biasio/EmbeddedHomeAccessControlSystem/README.md

 - ultrasound sensor for proximity when in front of the board to lit the display
 - PIR sensor
-- RFID sensor for magnetic access
+- RFID sensor for admin magnetic access
 - Servo motor for opening/closing the door
 - Joystick for menu navigation
 - Buttons and joystick for menu navigation